iterative/katacoda-scenarios/get-started/versioning/saving-and-retrieving-data.md

 `dvc status --cloud`{{execute}}

 to compare files between the data stored on cache and the default remote.

-Without `-c, --cloud` option
+Without the `-c, --cloud` option

 `dvc status`{{execute}}

 checks whether workspace files are up to date with _local cache._

 As `dvc status --cloud` shows we have a missing file in `mystorage`.

+We manage
-We manage data and model files in remotes with `dvc push` and `dvc pull`.
+data and model files in remotes with `dvc push` and `dvc pull`.
 These are used to save and retrieve DVC tracked files from local `.dvc/cache` to and from a data remote.